SynedraAcus/pyplot_reference/README.md

 that in Pyplot, but its name just slips from your head?
 This repository provides a handy image with most commonly used functions.
 Obviously, it's made in Pyplot itself.
-It is not (and isn't intended to be) a comprehensive API documentation; it's just here to prevent some googling and/or scrolling through `plt.__dir__()` every five seconds.
+It is not (and isn't intended to be) a comprehensive API documentation; it's just to prevent some googling and/or scrolling through `plt.__dir__()` every five seconds.